Prinzyanalyst/Customers-Churn-Analysis/README.md

 # **Customer Churn Analysis Using Power BI**
 ![](churn-rate.png)

+***
 ## 1. **INTRODUCTION**
 Customer churn is not merely a statistic or a metric; it represents a missed opportunity and a potential warning sign for any business.
 When customers decide to discontinue their relationship with a company, it not only affects revenue and profitability but also has broader implications for brand reputation, customer loyalty, and overall growth.
 In this project, I will explore the multifaceted nature of customer churn and its implications.
 We will examine the underlying reasons behind churn, such as subpar customer experiences, lack of personalization, and failure to meet evolving customer needs.
-By understanding these root causes, we can begin to address them head-on and develop proactive strategies to mitigate churn rate.
+By understanding these root causes, we can begin to address them head-on and develop proactive strategies to mitigate the churn rate.

+***
 ## 2. **Problem Statement: Churn Analysis**
 The problem at hand is to analyze customer churn for a company and develop a predictive model that can identify customers who are most likely to churn.
 The goal of this analysis is to understand the factors that contribute to customer churn and develop a model that can accurately predict churn behavior.
 By identifying customers who are at a high risk of churning, the company can proactively take actions to retain them, such as offering personalized incentives, improving customer service, or enhancing the value proposition of their products or services.

-The following imperative tasks must be completed in order to address this issue:
+The following imperative tasks must be completed to address this issue:
 - Data Preparation and Cleaning
 - Exploratory Data Analysis and Data Insights
 - Recommendation for Retaining Customers
 - Data Visualization

+  ***
 ## 3.**Data Cleaning and Preparation**

 - I replaced all null values with "0" or "NA" depending on the column.